 Most dealers are considered consultants in the boating sales industry, so they should provide accurate and factual information regarding the boat purchase and explain all documents.

-Boat Inspection and Evaluation Protocol
+Inspection and Evaluation Protocol When Buying a Boat

 A self-inspection involves completing and filing inspection forms to document that the boat is in working order and in good condition before purchase.
 You should also be sure to check all equipment and documentation that is included in the contract of sale.
 There are inspection checklists available online to help guide you through the process and advise you to inspect the following: